Alimadcorp/learning-c/README.md

 All programs are also pre-built into the /build directory, double click any program to run.

 To recompile all files, run compile.bat

+# 8/20/2025
+All C files are now categorized by months